brtl-fhc/lolxml-common/README.md

 Command line
 ------------

-The jar is runnable, try it with the provided examples or the unit tests.
+The jar is runnable, it's recommended to try it with the provided examples or the unit tests.

 	java -jar target/lolxml-common-<version>.jar src/test/resources/if-test.xml